-John specialises in increasingly complex and high value cases across the entire range of family-related financial disputes His expertise includes applications for financial remedies by spouses and/or children following divorce or civil partnership dissolution; applications for financial remedies for children by unmarried parents pursuant to Schedule 1 to the Children Act 1989, as well as property disputes between unmarried cohabitants pursuant to the Trust of Land and Appointment of Trustees Act 1996.
+John specialises in complex and high value cases across the entire range of family-related financial disputes.
+His expertise includes applications for financial remedies by spouses and/or children following divorce or civil partnership dissolution; applications for financial remedies for children by unmarried parents pursuant to Schedule 1 to the Children Act 1989, as well as property disputes between unmarried cohabitants pursuant to the Trust of Land and Appointment of Trustees Act (TOLATA) 1996.

-He also acts for third parties (interveners) who may have an interest that they seek to protect in the divorce proceedings, such as parents and/or siblings of the divorcing couple, as well as trustees and/or corporate entities by whom relevant property may be owned.
+He also acts for third parties (interveners) who may have an interest that they seek to protect in divorce proceedings, such as parents and/or siblings of the divorcing couple, as well as trustees and/or corporate entities by whom relevant property may be owned.

-Family finance & property
+Family Finance & Property

 By way of illustration of John’s practice profile, recent cases have involved:

-- A number of financial remedy claims involving the division of a portfolio of investment properties, residential and commercial, and consequent tax issues.
+- A number of financial remedy claims involving the division of a portfolio of investment properties, residential and commercial, and consequent tax issues;

-- A Trusts of Land claim involving a high-end property in the Home Counties and a written cohabitation agreement
+- A trusts of land claim involving a high-end property in the Home Counties and a written cohabitation agreement;

-- A case involving a husband with an interest in an English property company, of disputed value, and a wife with interests in trading companies registered and operating in mainland Europe, of disputed value.
+- A case involving a husband with an interest in an English property company of disputed value, and a wife with interests in trading companies registered and operating in mainland Europe, of disputed value;

-- A case involving a wife who had been in a road traffic accident leading to amputation of a leg, in which a substantial proportion of the assets were personal injury damages designed to meet her lifetime needs.
+- A case involving a wife who had been in a road traffic accident leading to amputation of a leg, in which a substantial proportion of the assets were personal injury damages designed to meet her lifetime needs;

-- A case involving the enforcement of an English financial remedies order in Singapore.
+- A case involving the enforcement of an English financial remedies order in Singapore;

-- An ancillary relief claim involving high-end properties in the Home Counties, owned in property development companies controlled by the husband.
+- An ancillary relief claim involving high-end properties in the Home Counties, owned in property development companies controlled by the husband;

-- An ancillary relief claim involving real property and business interests spread across a number of different jurisdictions worldwide, including US, Europe and the Far East.
+- An ancillary relief claim involving real property and business interests spread across a number of different jurisdictions worldwide, including US, Europe and the Far East;

-- Acting for the Official Solicitor as amicus to the court in a claim brought under Schedule 1 of the Children Act 1989 by a mother against a father serving a custodial sentence for a serious criminal offence.
+- Acting for the Official Solicitor as amicus to the court in a claim brought under Schedule 1 of the Children Act 1989 by a mother against a father serving a custodial sentence for a serious criminal offence;

-- A number of cases involving allegations that one party has hidden money and/or assets on the breakdown of the marriage by placing them in the hands of third parties.
+- A number of cases involving allegations that one party has hidden money and/or assets on the breakdown of the marriage by placing them in the hands of third parties

 Notable cases in which John has acted and which have been reported in the official Law Reports have been: